 Rafter Calculator Instructions

-Enter the value for the roof width (outside to outside) in feet, inches, and fraction, inches and fraction, or use the inches box to enter a value in decimals if that is your preference.
+Enter the value for the roof width (rafter span) in feet, inches, and fraction, inches and fraction, or use the inches box to enter a value in decimals if that is your preference.
+For example: 122.25 is equal to 122 1/4 and 10′ 2 1/4″.
 See the detailed instructions below for any further questions.

 - If there will be no internet connection at the job site, then go ahead and open this page on a device such as a laptop or a smartphone in a location where there is an internet connection.
 Once this page is opened, the calculator will work without an internet connection.